MicrosoftDocs/windows-itpro-docs/windows/deployment/do/mcc-enterprise.md

 ![eMCC emg27](images/emcc27.png)

-1. Verify downloads came from Microsoft Connected Cache by one of two methods
+1. Verify downloads came from MCC by one of two methods

     1. Using PowerShell Cmdlet Get-DeliveryOptimizationStatus you should see BytesFromCacheServer test